alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 ## Wrap Up

-And that wasn't all either - I went to some other really interesting specialist tracks, including a couple of sessions on [Open Policy Agent](https://www.openpolicyagent.org/) & [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) (which I think we should use!), Multi-Cluster Ingress, dynamic pod autoscaling, a Custom Deployment Controller, plus some weird and wonderful Kubernetes failure scenarios.
+And that wasn't all either - I went to some other really interesting specialist tracks, including a couple of sessions on [Open Policy Agent](https://www.openpolicyagent.org/) & [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) *(which I think we should use)*, Multi-Cluster Ingress, dynamic pod autoscaling, a Custom Deployment Controller, plus some weird and wonderful Kubernetes failure scenarios.

 All-in-all, it was a really fantastic conference with loads and loads of technical depth on an incredibly diverse platform ecosystem, which is supported by an active and enthusiastic community.